jckarter/clay/doc/language-reference.md

             println("x = ", x, "; y = ", y); // x = 1; y = 3
         }

-    `var`s have scoped extent, and will be deleted by being passed to the `destroy` [operator function](#operatorfunctions) at the end of their containing block.
+    `var`s have deterministic lifetimes.
+They will be deleted by being passed to the `destroy` [operator function](#operatorfunctions) at the end of their containing block.

         // Example
         record Noisy (x:Int);